 The Lange XT FreeTour 130 was our Top Pick for best downhill-optimized AT boot.
 For someone who spends most of their time riding chairs or other mechanized access, it is a more comfortable boot for short tours, boot packs and sidecountry touring.
-It is one of the only boots available that will work with tech style touring bindings AND with resort alpine bindings (the resort bindings must be WTR compatible).
-Even human-powered users should consider the Lange.
+It is one of a few boots available that will work with tech style touring bindings AND with resort alpine bindings (the resort bindings must be WTR compatible).
+Even human-powered users should consider Lange.
 Our lead test editor and full-time backcountry ski guide contemplated them for day-to-day guiding, where comfort, downhill performance, and warmth have great value.
-We chose the Lange over the similarly constructed Tecnica Zero G Guide because the Lange skis downhill a little better and has a more forgiving fit.
-The Lange fits many feet straight out of the box, while the Tecnica requires work for more users.

 Read review: Lange XT FreeTour 130

 Our AT ski boot testing team was led by longtime tester and all-around mountain athlete Jed Porter.
 As an IFMGA certified guide, Jed spends a huge amount of time on skis for both work and play.
 Furthermore, these professional and personal ski pursuits take him deep into the backcountry in a multitude of locales, providing a unique opportunity to put gear to the test over a variety of real-world conditions.
 In addition to Jed's wealth of knowledge and experience, we sought out input from avalanche safety professionals, seasoned ski mountaineers, and other guides to round out our evaluation of these ski boots.